Levallois technique: Evolution

 The distinctive forms of the flakes were originally thought to indicate a wide-ranging Levallois culture resulting from the expansion of archaic Homo sapiens out of Africa.
 However, the wide geographical and temporal spread of the technique has rendered this interpretation obsolete.
 Adler et al. further argue that Levallois technology evolved independently in different populations and thus cannot be used as a reliable indicator of Paleolithic human population change and expansion.
 Aside from technique, the overarching commonality in Levallois complexes is the attention given to maximizing core efficiency.
 Lycett and von Cramon-Taubedel (2013) measured variability in shape and geometrics relationships between cores over multiple regions, with an outcome that suggests a tendency for knappers to choose planforms with a specific surface morphology.
 In other words, they conclude that Levallois knappers cared less about the overall outline or shape of their core and more about the striking surface, evidence of complex pre-planning and recognition of an "ideal form" of Levallois core.
 A recent article by Lycett and Eren (2013) statistically shows the efficiency of the Levallois technique which at times has been called into question.
 Lycett and Eren created 75 Levallois flakes from 25 Texas Chert nodules.
 They counted the 3957 flakes and separated them into four stages in order to show efficiency, which grew subsequently in each stage.
 Based on the comparative study of 567 debitage flakes and 75 preferential Levallois flakes, Lycett and Eren found out the thickness is more evenly distributed and less variable across preferential Levallois flakes, which indicates the thickness is an important factor for efficiency and retouch potential.
-The experiment also shows that the Levallois core is an economic optimal strategy of raw material (lithic) usage, which means it can generate longest cutting edge per weight unit of raw material.
-This result also implies that the mobility of prehistoric people was higher when applying Levallois technology; prehistoric people may explore more area with Levallois cores, which can make longer cutting edge than the other flake-making technique under same amount of cores, and no need to worry about the lack of raw material to make tools.
+The experiment also shows that the Levallois core is an economic optimal strategy of raw material (lithic) usage, which means it can generate the longest cutting edge per weight unit of raw material.
+This result also implies that the mobility of prehistoric people was higher when applying Levallois technology; prehistoric people may explore more area with Levallois cores, which can make a longer cutting edge than the other flake-making technique under same amount of cores, and no need to worry about the lack of raw material to make tools.